List of the Veronicas concert tours: Tour information

 The sixteen date tour was their first to extend outside of Australia into New Zealand.
-The tour will begin on 13 February 2009 in Newcastle and conclude on 7 March 2009 in Dunedin, New Zealand.
-On 3 April 2009 they announced the show would continue with a US leg starting on 4 June 2009 and ending on 18 July 2009 and then continuing in Japan from 7 to 9 August 2009.
-On 5 May 2009 it was announced that there would be two shows in Canada one on 27 June and the other on 15 July before they head to Japan.
-Was announced on 4 August 2009 that while on a promotional visit to the United Kingdom 3 dates of the tour would be played from 23–25 September 2009.
+The tour began on 13 February 2009 in Newcastle and concluded on 7 March 2009 in Dunedin, New Zealand.

+On 3 April 2009 they announced the tour would continue with a United States leg starting on 4 June 2009 and ending on 18 July 2009 and then continuing in Japan from 7 to 9 August 2009.
+On 5 May 2009 it was announced that there would be two shows in Canada, one on 27 June and the other on 15 July, before heading to Japan.

+While on a promotional visit to the United Kingdom in August 2009, they announced 3 United Kingdom dates of the tour from 23–25 September 2009.
 A CD/DVD version of the tour was released on 1 September 2009 in Australia.
-After the tour ended they made their first show in Latin America in the Los Premios MTV Latinoamérica 2009 in Bogota, Colombia.
+After the tour ended, they played their first show in Latin America on Los Premios MTV Latinoamérica 2009 in Bogotá, Colombia.